Skip to content

 In this case, Django will create and keep a test database called

 ``test.sql3`` on your current directory.
-You may delete it when you'
+You may delete it when you're done.

 ...